Hello from Raleigh! My new job as User Experience Librarian

 I’m thrilled about all of it.
 Let me tell you how I got here.

-My first job in an academic library
+My previous (and first) job in an academic library

 Since graduating with my MLIS in 2012 until this year, I was the Emerging Technologies & Online Learning Librarian at John Jay College of Criminal Justice, CUNY.
 I wrote about the transition from student to librarian in November 2012.